cellannotation/cap-validator/README.md

 ## Overview

 Python tool for validating H5AD AnnData files before uploading to the Cell Annotation Platform.
-The same validation code is used in [Cell Annotation Platform](https://celltype.info/) following requirements from the CAP-AnnData schema published [here](https://github.com/cellannotation/cell-annotation-schema/blob/main/docs/cap_anndata_schema.md).
+The same validation code is used in [Cell Annotation Platform](https://celltype.info/) following requirements from the CAP-AnnData schema published [here](https://github.com/cellannotation/cap-data-schema/blob/main/cap-anndata-schema.md).

+Full documentation could be found in the [GitHub Wiki](https://github.com/cellannotation/cap-validator/wiki)

 ## Features
 - ✨ Validates all upload requirements and returns results at once